 - The website activities are grouped into three levels to appeal to a diverse range of readers.
-Each level has a number of interactive activities – Preschool activities (0-5yrs); Primary level activities (5-12yrs) and Secondary level activities (12+ years).
+Each level has a number of interactive activities – Preschool activities (preschool -5 years); Primary level activities (5-11 years) and Secondary level activities (12+ years).

 - Themed activity booklets are available for download for each age level.